Skip to main content

 3. Discuss sex up front.

-And if you do decide to have sex?
+And if you are interested in sex?
 Sexual health is important for older adults, and age doesn’t have to stand in the way of an active sex life.
-But while unwanted pregnancy is no longer a concern, your risk of sexually transmitted infections (STIs) is lifelong.
+While unwanted pregnancy likely is no longer a concern, your risk of sexually transmitted infections (STIs) is lifelong.
 That’s why it’s important to know your partner.
-Don’t shy away from sexual health questions; ask outright about any history of STIs and sexual issues.
-Make condom use a non-negotiable when penetrative sex is involved.
-While this kind of open communication may feel awkward at first, it really is the basis for a mutually satisfying sex life.
+Don’t shy away from sexual health questions; ask your potential partner outright about any history of STIs.
+Make sure you both agree on using condoms; whenever penetrative sex is involved, condoms should be non-negotiable.

 5. Never give or send anyone money.